zwanzigg/e2e-test-sandbox/README.md

-Hi !

-thanks for taking the time to work with our challenge.
-This set of questions represents a small subset of the daily work that we are doing here at On with Nest.js.

-During the demo of the project we will ask you to share your screen and talk through the code structure and implement some modifications / additions.
-Please familiarise yourself with the Nest.js cli tool also.

-the tasks are below, if you have any questions feel free to contact us.

 ## Tasks

-note: please follow the recommended approaches for these tasks in the Nest.js documentation
+* Follow the recommended approaches for these tasks in the Nest.js documentation

 1. Make the test in `app.e2e-spec` pass by updating the corresponding controller.
 2. Create a Config service that can be used to provide values into the application